acastillorobles77/MrsMajor-3.0-VB.NET/README.md

 # This source is for antivirus developers, or people into malware analysing.

+# Do not try to build your own mrsmajor - that won't work though.
+The code is already modified in a way so it will not work when its built into an exe.

 I've rewritten the code in VB.NET just for educational purposes and **the above warnings are not a joke!**

+# rootabx has written the original source code of the malware.